1. Help Center

 2. Volume Threshold

-The volume threshold sets the minimum data volume required for an alert to be triggered.
+The volume threshold sets the minimum amount of data required for an alert to be triggered.

 • What It Does: